Solve Your Data Access and Resource Capacity Constraints

 Use the various dropdowns to set the graph variables, in order to view factors such as Closeness, Cose, and more.

-In JSON you will be able to view your experiment configuration as stored in the platform metadata.
+In JSON you will be able to view your configuration as stored in the platform metadata.

-Once your experiment has been created and all the configurations set, be sure to Save before heading back to the Configuration tab.
+Once your dynamic recommender has been created and all the configurations set, be sure to Save before heading back to the Configuration tab.

 Take note of the UUID associated with your configuration.

-Now that your Dynamic Experiment is set up, it is time to configure your Deployment details.
+Now that your Dynamic recommender is set up, it is time to configure your Deployment details.

-Now that you have uploaded, ingested and viewed your data and configured your dynamic experiment, you will need to put your experiment into production.
-Deployment is where you will set your experiment to be used in the Production, Quality Assurance or Test environment.
+Now that you have uploaded, ingested and viewed your data and configured your dynamic recommender, you will need to put it into production.
+Deployment is where you will set your recommender to be used in the Production, Quality Assurance or Test environment.

 In the Deployment section of the Workbench, you will find Projects.